The Amgen Scholars program is open to visiting (non-Caltech) students who meet the following eligibility requirements.

 - To devote full effort to conducting the Amgen Scholars project (Scholars cannot take courses or hold another job.)

-- To submit two progress reports approved by their mentors
+- To submit two interim reports approved by the mentor

 - To attend the mid-summer Amgen Scholars conference in July